nonflow/class/README.md

 ## Environment Variables

-The `.env` file is used to set the paths for the `.private` and `commands.yaml` files.
+The `.env` file is used to set the paths for various configuration files and outputs.
 It has the following structure:

 ```
-PRIVATE_YAML_PATH=.private
+PRIVATE_YAML_PATH=.private/service.yaml
 COMMANDS_YAML_PATH=commands.yaml
+SQLITE_DB_PATH=runner.db
+LOG_FILE_PATH=.logs
 ```

-This allows you to easily change the location of these files without modifying the `runner.py` script.
+This allows you to easily change the location of these files and the database without modifying the `runner.py` script.

+## Database Usage

+The project uses a SQLite database to store the results of each command execution.
+The database operations are handled by the `runnerdb.py` script, which provides the following functionality:

+- Initializing the database and creating the necessary table.
+- Saving command results to the database.
+- Retrieving the latest result for a given service and method.

+The database stores the following information for each command execution:
+- Service name
+- Method name
+- Result (stored as a JSON string)
+- Timestamp of the execution

+This allows for easy retrieval and analysis of past command executions.

+## Logging

+The project now uses a dedicated log file (`.logs`) to store detailed information about the execution process.
+This includes:

+- Information about available modules and methods
+- Execution of each command
+- Results of command executions
+- Any errors or exceptions that occur during the process

+The log file provides a comprehensive record of the runner's activities, which can be invaluable for debugging and auditing purposes.

 ## Usage